leanor13/leanor13/README.md

 My name is Yulia, and I am a Software Engineer.
 My main experience is in Backend Development for Bio/MedTech startups.
 In ancient times, I used to be a QA Lead.
-Recently, I joined [School 42](https://www.42network.org/) student network.
+Recently, I joined [School 42](https://www.42network.org/) community network.

 <a href="https://www.linkedin.com/in/yuliaioffe/" target="_blank"> <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/linkedin/linkedin-original.svg" alt="linkedin" width="40" height="40"/> </a>